Central Asia – Nowruz

 This game is terrific as it takes the visitor back several centuries to the time when huge groups of horseman fiercely rode horses across the mountains, into battle or to raid enemy villages.
 The best time to see this game is during the Nowruz celebrations.
 There are special prizes provided by the government and local sponsors in every village and city.
 Prizes vary from traditional carpets to household electronics like a refrigerator or TV, and the winnings may even include sheep, horse or a car!
 The celebrations are typically televised, and the whole population enjoys the holidays.

 Spending Nowruz in Central Asia is an incredible experience.
-At no other time of the year will you see the whole of Tajikistan in traditional festive clothing, listen to concerts watch and participate in games, and try the most holiday foods.
+At no other time of the year will you see people in traditional festive clothing, listen to concerts watch and participate in games, and try the most traditional foods.
 Nowruz truly reflects the diversity of Central Asia, its rich cultural heritage, and the traditions passed down through the centuries.